- Dr Mihaela Mihai

 - +44 (0)1316506636

-Critical Social and Political Theory Arts and politics gender Architecture and political theory Political emotions Political memory and historical injustice Comparative constitutionalism
+Critical Social and Political Theory Arts and politics Architecture and political theory Political emotions Political memory and historical injustice Comparative constitutionalism gender Theories of democracy

 - 2009 PhD, the University of Toronto, Toronto (Canada).